Kappa Alpha Order

-Kappa Alpha Order (ΚΑ), commonly known as Kappa Alpha or simply KA, is a social fraternity and a fraternal order founded in 1865 at Washington and Lee University in Lexington, Virginia.
-As of December 2015, the Kappa Alpha Order lists 133 active chapters, five provisional chapters, and 52 suspended chapters.
-Along with Alpha Tau Omega and Sigma Nu, the order constitutes the Lexington Triad.
-Since its establishment in 1865, the Order has initiated more than 150,000 members.
+Kappa Alpha Order (ΚΑ), commonly known as Kappa Alpha, KA, or simply The Order, is an American social fraternity founded in 1865 at Washington and Lee University in Lexington, Virginia.
+Along with Alpha Tau Omega and Sigma Nu, the order constitutes the Lexington Triad, a trio of now national fraternities formed in the same era.
+Kappa Alpha initially spread in the Southern United States but later added chapters elsewhere in the United States.